ysunaw/Interactive-Lab-Hub/Lab 5/README.md

 * When will X break?

-It will likely break when put in a bad enironmne.t
+It will likely break when put in a bad enironmnent.

 * When it breaks how will X break?